Design For Assembly – Prevention of Solder Bridging in High Density Interconnect PCB Components

 If you chose to use oval or rounded rectangle pads, you can still modify the solder paste pad in order to prevent the solder paste from sticking to the stencil.
 In the case of a rounded rectangle copper pad, you would make the solder paste pad an oval.
 If you used the oval pad for copper, you would make the solder paste pad shorter than the solder mask opening.

-In this example, the footprint name started out as SOTFL6P50_160X60L20W20, which is an IPC-7351C-patterned name.
-I changed the footprint to add a suffix with an underscore before it so I could include TI’s case code.
+In this example, the footprint name started out as SOTFL6P50_160X60L20W20, which is an IPC-7351C*-patterned name.
+I changed the footprint name to add an underscore and Texas Instruments’ case code.
 Thus the footprint was re-named to SOTFL6P50_160X60L20W20_DRL (R-PDSO-N6).
-The reason for the extra information is that it is possible that a footprint of the same IPC name would have different terminal sizes.
-Having the case code suffix in the name also tells me in a glance that I have given this footprint the solder-mask-defined pad treatment to achieve good solder mask dams.
+The reason for the extra information (the case code) is that it is possible that a footprint of the same IPC name would have different terminal sizes.
+Having the case code suffix in the name also tells me in a glance that I have given this footprint the solder-mask-defined pad treatment to achieve good solder mask dams..

 9. One last thing – Be sure to put a note regarding use of this technique on your Fabrication and Assembly specifications